SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 HDF5 Overview Tables
 ^^^^^^^^^^^^^^^^^^^^

-The :class:`~pypet.storageserivce.HDF5StorageService`
+The :class:`~pypet.storageservice.HDF5StorageService` creates summarizing information about your trajectory that can be found in the ``overview`` group within your HDF5 file.
-Overview tables give you a nice summary about all *parameters* and *results* you needed and computed during your simulations.
-They will be placed under the subgroup ``overview`` at the top-level in your trajectory group in the HDF5 file.
+The overview tables there give you a nice summary about all *parameters* and *results* you needed and computed during your simulations.
 In addition, for every single run there will be a small overview table about the explored parameter values of that run.